apache/infrastructure-website/content/pages/how-to-mirror.md

   - You should have at least 150 GB of available disk space.
 The current distribution directory is around 110 GB, but it is constantly expanding.
   - You may mirror either the full distributions tree, or a reduced tree that excludes a few very resource-intensive (disk-wise and bandwidth-wise) projects.
-  - You must not trim or abridge the mirrored tree in any way.
+  - You should not trim or abridge the mirrored tree in any way.
-  - You must not modify the mirrored tree in any way.
-In particular, you must not alter or remove HEADER.html or README.html files.
+  - You should not modify the mirrored tree in any way.
+In particular, you should not alter or remove HEADER.html or README.html files.
 See below for adding sponsor information.
-  - Your mirror must not appear "inside" another site using, for instance, frames.

 We encourage you to